 A person may wish to seek guidance from a doctor if their migraine headaches are frequent or severe, especially if symptoms interfere with their daily life.

-A doctor may prescribe medication or help develop a treatment plan for the migraines.
+A doctor may prescribe medication or help develop a treatment plan for the migraine episodes.

-A person should seek immediate medical attention if they experience a headache that:
+A person needs to seek immediate medical attention if they experience a headache that:

 There are many triggers of migraine headaches, including bright or flashing lights, loud noises, stress, and weather.
-If possible, a person with migraine headaches should avoid any migraine triggers.
+If possible, a person with migraine headaches needs to avoid any migraine triggers.

-Causes of migraines will vary from person to person.
+The causes of migraine will vary from person to person.
 Keeping a migraine diary can help identify these.

 Making changes with regard to exercise, diet, and sleep patterns may also help prevent migraine headaches.